preprocess/plus/readme.md

   </p>
 </p>

-Plus is a **runtime compiler** that adds features to PHP - It's also a package that you can require using composer, and is mainly used to add features and syntactic sugar to existing PHP code.
-Of course, those features arrive in PHP using runtime source code transformations.
-It was created by, and currently maintained by **[Nuno Maduro](https://github.com/nunomaduro)**, and **[Christopher Pitt](https://github.com/assertchris)**.
-Art work is provided by **[Caneco](https://twitter.com/caneco)**.
+Plus is a **runtime compiler** that adds features to PHP - It’s also a package that you can require using composer and is mainly used to add features and syntactic sugar to existent PHP code.
+Of course, those features arrive in PHP using runtime source code transformations **without any performance loss**.

-Enjoy a simple and powerful syntax that enables developers to build very complex applications far more quickly than before.
-Short closures, types, enumerations are just a few examples of what you get using **Plus**.
+Plus is **beautifully integrated with PHP's existing ecosystem**.
+It starts from the same syntax and semantics that millions of PHP developers know today, and it does not get in the away of the developer - begins and ends with PHP.

+**Plus is just like regular PHP** - it was first-class debug, and it's supported by the most common code editors.
+It's carefully crafted to make you the most productive developer in the world.

+It was created by, and currently maintained by **[Christopher Pitt](https://github.com/assertchris)**, **[Nuno Maduro](https://github.com/nunomaduro)**, and **[Oliver Nybroe](https://github.com/olivernybroe)**.
+Artwork is provided by **[Caneco](https://twitter.com/caneco)**.

 ## Try Plus in 10 seconds